-In the reporting year Medlife generated in life insurance gross premiums written in the total amount of kUSD 39,716 (2016: kUSD 42,506).
-Premiums written are offset by net claims incurred amounting to kUSD 51,287 (2016: kUSD 57,432).
-In the reporting year in the individual annual financial statements according to IFRS, profit before taxes in the amount of kUSD 11,285 (2016: kUSD 9,112) were generated.
+In the reporting year Medlife generated in life insurance gross premiums written in the total amount of kUSD 37,284 (2017: kUSD 39,716).
+Premiums written are offset by net claims incurred amounting to kUSD 52,217 (2017: kUSD 51,287).
+In the reporting year in the individual annual financial statements according to IFRS, a profit before taxes in the amount of kUSD 7,886 (2017: kUSD 11,285) was generated.

-The income from investments (incl. liquid funds) in the annual financial statements according to IFRS of Medlife amounted to kUSD 15,562 (2016: kUSD 16,299).
+The income from investments (incl. liquid funds) in the annual financial statements according to IFRS amounted to kUSD 14,259 (2017: kUSD 15,562).
 The most important goal in the investment strategy is the continuous ensuring of the ongoing ability to fulfil the obligations from the insurance contracts.